penlow99/Convert_Dataset_to_RDB/README.md

 # Convert_Dataset_to_RDB
-## Converting a large dataset in  CSV format to a relational database model.

 The purpose of this project is to convert an existing dataset (from a single spreadsheet) into a relational database.
 The data used for this endeavour was Metro Nashville Police Department call data.
 Hopefully, the resulting database can be used in future demo projects.